 The success of any project largely depends on the team’s skill set.
 A strong team has a mix of hard and soft skills and, more importantly, a well-established communication between its members built around a strong team spirit.

-In this article, we will dive into relationships between developers and testers, share our approach, and reveal our bug report template.
+In this article, we will share our approach to writing bug reports, and reveal our bug report template.
 Testers should deliver a bug description in a clear, structured format, making it easy for the developers to reproduce, understand, and fix the bug quickly.
 Communication and straightforward bug reports speed up project development.